axibase/atsd/api/data/series/group.md

 ### Packing

-The problem is to divide series into the smallest number of subgroups, so that each subgroup meets the `constraint`.
+The problem is to divide series into the smallest number of subgroups, and each subgroup meets the `constraint`.

-Objective function is not used in this problem, but the `constraint` expression may use numeric parameters specific for each subgroup, and numeric parameters specific for each series.
+Objective function is not used in this problem, but the `constraint` expression can use numeric parameters specific for each subgroup, and numeric parameters specific for each series.

 Each entity specified in the `entities`, or `entityGroup`, or `entityExpression` holds numeric parameters of single subgroup as values of its tags.
-Tese values are available in the `constraint` expression by the tag names.
+These values are available in the `constraint` expression by the tag names.

 #### Subgroup Parameters Example

-Let there are entities with tags `cpu_limit` and  `memory_limit`:
+Consider there are entities with tags `cpu_limit` and  `memory_limit`:

 ```ls
 | entity name\ tags | cpu_limit | memory_limit |